JohnBuhanan/CircuitFood/README.md

 Once you eschew implicit deeplinks, all sorts of Compose navigation schemes become possible.

-Here is one of my favorite approaches I made a demo of: https://github.com/JohnBuhanan/MVI-Public (I wrapped a library called "Voyager": https://github.com/adrielcafe/voyager)
+This repo contains one of my favorite approaches I that I found.
+Basically I just wrapped a library called "Voyager": https://github.com/adrielcafe/voyager)

 ### Goals:
 * navigate